 - A-Levels: Maths A, Physics A, Computing A*, Economics (AS) A

 I make an effort to attend industry events, as I find them a great way of learning new skills, finding alternate points of view, and getting critical feedback on ideas.
-Events I’ve been to include Many to Many, Hackunamatata, National Hack the Government (multiple years), NSConference, Southampton Appathon, Random Hack of Kindness (multiple times), Rewired State: Parliament, Barcamp Brighton and Barcamp Southampton.
-I have won multiple hackathons (with some help from friends!).
+Events I’ve been to include Many to Many, Monzo hackathons (multiple years), Hackunamatata, National Hack the Government (multiple years), NSConference, Southampton Appathon, Random Hack of Kindness (multiple years), Rewired State: Parliament, Barcamp Brighton and Barcamp Southampton.
+I have won multiple hackathons, ofter with some help from friends.

 I have also presented at PyConUK and the London Django Meetup Group.